APPENDIX "C"

 against the direction of a substitute decision maker.

-C2.4 The preceding explanation of the law in Canada is found in Part VII in
+C2.4 The preceding explanation of the law in Canada was offered in Part VII in

 was no discussion of the associated ethical or